swarris/2023-04-20-long-reads/_episodes/02-setup.md

 ## Origin of the data

-The [data are available](https://dropbox.com) for download.
+The data are available for download, links will be provided via e-mail.
 We are using data from the [Telomere 2 telomere assembly of kiwi](https://academic.oup.com/hr/article/10/2/uhac264/6865344).

 For this workshop we have selected read data sets and a particular region of a cultivar of this **kiwifruit**.